 Potty Training: Teach your puppy to go outside

 House and potty training is often the scariest part of getting a new puppy.
 After all, nobody likes chasing after a puppy and cleaning up constant messes.
 However, the process doesn’t have to be stressful or hard.
+But if you got engulfed with stress, then take some time off by playing Betend.
 Don’t let potty training your new puppy intimidate you.
 All you need is the commitment, patience and a lot of consistency.
 If you take the time to introduce good puppy house training habits from the beginning, it’ll be much easier in the long run – not just for you, but for your puppy as well.

 The length of time this process takes varies from dog to dog.
 Don’t expect (or demand) fast puppy house training results.
 It’s actually easier to train a new puppy than to change the learned behaviors of an older dog.
 It takes time to teach your puppy the basic house rules.
 When you buy your puppy from Downeast Designer Doodles, we have actually started this process for you!
 When your puppy comes to you, he/she is not fully potty trained yet, but their training has begun by us and by their mother!
 When the puppies go to their forever homes at between 8-10 weeks old, they are still too young to be reliably house trained, so when you get your puppy, you will still have some work ahead of you.
 But, hopefully all of our effort with the pups will pay off when they transition to your home with continued training and perseverance.